-We believe our competitive advantage is and will continue to be our ability to provide best in class operations, maintain strong liquidity, and invest for the future.
+We believe our competitive advantage is and will continue to be our ability to provide best-in-class operations, capital and cost advantages, and fleet flexibility.
 We believe as we remain firm in our execution of these objectives, SkyWest will continue to create value for our employees, our customers, and our investors.
-We want to thank our team of professionals for their good work in delivering solid performance and adapting to continue to deliver exceptional service to our passengers last year.
+We want to thank our team of professionals for their good work in delivering exceptional performance and adapting to the evolving market.